revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 eureka.server.max-threads-for-peer-replication=0

-#When the registry starts, it will complain (with a stacktrace) that there
+#When the registry starts, it will complain (with a stack trace) that there
 #are no replica nodes to which the registry can connect.
 In a production environment,
 #you will want more than one instance of the registry.
 For our simple purposes,
 #however, it suffices to disable the relevant logging.